apache/incubator-xtable/README.md

 # New file type spotless automatic formatting and modification operation

-When a new type of file is merged into the warehouse, it is possible that the `spotless-maven-plugin` will not add the license header by default, and when it is detected by ci and prompted to add the `license header`, what we have to do is to modify the project.
-The modified part of `pom.xml` under the root path is as follows:
+When a new type of file is added to the repo, it is possible that the `spotless-maven-plugin` will not add the license header by default.
+This is detected by the `License Check` GitHub Action.
+When this happens the developer should must modify part of `pom.xml` under the root path is as follows:
 ```xml
 <formats>
     <format>